MichaelKramerGuitar/AtYourDoor/README.md

   and the list is seemingly endless truly.
 In this way, it seems quite easy to relate this system of an entity that creates an "order" and "notifies" a "subscriber base" as needed with the additional feature of having a "middle man" Dispatcher who chooses which subscriber makes the delivery.
-We might imagine expanding this idea to incorperating the idea that an active driver cannot recieve an assignment from the dispatcher, or even more interesting incorperating the idea of a route and in general the idea of location such that each driver has a location and the dispatcher assigns drivers based on that instead of at random.
+We might imagine expanding this idea to incorporating the idea that an active driver cannot receive an assignment from the dispatcher, or even more interesting incorporating the idea of a route and in general the idea of location such that each driver has a location and the dispatcher assigns drivers based on that instead of at random.
 These concepts and additional ideas are so common in the current marketplace that it seems their understandability and perhaps more aptly, their relatability, is quite high.
 To this end,